-Assertive Bullying: The most common image that appears in the mind when someone mentions bullying is the situation of bosses yelling at their employees, screaming, getting angry at small ignorable things.
+Assertive Bullying: The most common image that appears in the mind when someone mentions bullying is the situation of bosses yelling at their employees, screaming, and getting angry at small ignorable things.
 The side effect of bullying does not threaten the targeted person nor all the co-workers who might get intimidated by the subsequent victim.

-Verbal Bullying: This type of bullying could include humiliation, personal jokes, gossip, or other spoken abuse, leading to targeted personal demoralization and insulting situations.
+Verbal bullying: This type of bullying could include humiliation, personal jokes, gossip, or other spoken abuse, leading to targeted personal demoralization and insulting situations.
 Verbal bullying can leave persistent scars that damage the victim for time.
 Many tormentors practice their verbal messages to injure or insult the target.
 Therefore, technically physical and verbal bullying often go hand-in-hand.